An advice to investors who are still cashing out and staying off from Equities.

 Life isn’t just about making and investing money; it’s important to enjoy life’s little pleasures.
 So go watch a movie at the multiplex and much some popcorn while you are there.
 Meanwhile, we will buy shares in PVR (up 6 times in four years).
 You’d rather spend time at home in front of the television?
 We’ll still love you – shares in Zee Telefilms and Sun are up 3 and 3.5 times because of loyal viewers such as you.
 Call for pizza delivery at home – Jubilant Foodworks (which owns Domino’s) is up 5.4 times since its IPO in 2010.

 While you’re in the mood to be sinfully self-indulgent, don’t make any resolutions to give up smoking or drinking.
 You may not want to invest in equities, but spare a thought for investors in these stocks.
 Your actions so far have helped these investors make 3.8 times in ITC, 10.3 times in United Breweries and 2.2 times United Spirits in four years but they still look for your continues patronage of these businesses.

-We wish you a very happy and healthy 2013.
-In case if you fall sick in 2013, take comfort in the fact that you are helping investors in stocks of companies such as Dr Reddy’s (stock up 4 times) and Cipla (stock up 2.3 times).
+We wish you a very happy and healthy life.
+In case if you fall sick in 2014, take comfort in the fact that you are helping investors in stocks of companies such as Dr Reddy’s (stock up 4 times) and Cipla (stock up 3 times).

-We invite you over to our side in 2013 but still love you for choosing instead to be loyal customers of the businesses we own.
+We invite you over to our side but still love you for choosing instead to be loyal customers of the businesses we own.